code-423n4/2022-09-canto/README.md

 ### Explanation

-This method returns the totalSum of the last n recorded reserves for either pair, this value can then be averaged by the number of requested values, to obtain a TWA over the number of periods requested.
+This method returns the totalSum of the last n recorded reserves for either pair, this value can then be averaged by the number of requested values, to obtain a time weighted average  over the number of periods requested.

 ## **sampleReserves (SLOC: 237 - 259): 22 LOC -**